 SAFe is not that old yet – launched in 2011 – but has already known several versions in its short life: we’re at version 5.0 right now.
 The consultants involved at Scaled Agile and their partners continue to discover new elements that are then added to the framework.

 People who have just started to get to know SAFe are often intimidated by it, because it’s quite a large collection of ideas and techniques.
 But, since it is a framework and not an instruction manual, it does not have to be adopted, learned by heart and applied completely or all consecutively.
 In practice there are a few core concepts and core processes that are applicable to almost every organization.

 Tip: before closely studying SAFe, it’s useful to find an answer to the question ‘What is Agile?’.
 Without prior knowledge of Agile, it’s hard to understand the substance of SAFe.

-The purpose of the Scaled Agile Framework
+The Purpose of the Scaled Agile Framework

-- Increase the quality of output;
+- Increase the quality of its output;

 - Get more work done;

-- Increase employee involvement;
+- Increase employee commitment;